 (click the photo if you need a hi-res version for a printed conference program)

-Jonathan Sterne teaches in the Department of Art History and Communication Studies and the History and Philosophy of Science Program at McGill University.
-He is author of MP3: The Meaning of a Format (Duke 2012), The Audible Past: Cultural Origins of Sound Reproduction (Duke, 2003); and numerous articles on media, technologies and the politics of culture.
-He is also editor of The Sound Studies Reader (Routledge, 2012).
-His new projects consider instruments and instrumentalities; histories of signal processing; and the intersections of disability, technology and perception.
-Visit his website at http://sterneworks.org .
+Jonathan Sterne teaches in the Department of Art History and Communication Studies at McGill University.
+He is author of Diminished Faculties: A Political Phenomenology of Impairment (Duke 2021); MP3: The Meaning of a Format (Duke 2012), The Audible Past: Cultural Origins of Sound Reproduction (Duke 2003); and numerous articles on media, technologies and the politics of culture.
+He is also editor of The Sound Studies Reader (Routledge 2012) and co-editor of The Participatory Condition in the Digital Age (Minnesota 2016).
+With several coauthors, he is currently writing The Sound of AI, and with Mara Mills, he is writing Tuning Time: Histories of Sound and Speed.
+Visit his website at https://sterneworks.org .
+Are you a disabled musician or sound artist?
+Jonathan might want to interview you for a project in formation.

 Courses and Publications